Webster Web Design, your guide to the perilous waters of the internet

 Creekside Chiropractic & Massage

-This web site, launched November, 2004, was built for a client who wanted to take her marketing efforts to the next level.
+*No longer current!
+This placeholder web site, launched November, 2004, and updated in 2010, was built for a client who wanted to take her marketing efforts to the next level.
 She has a long established clinic but had been relying on traditional advertising to reach her patients.
 I built a site for her that enables her to reach a far larger audience than she had been reaching in the past.
 The highlights of this site are the interface, which, with it's cascading structure, echo's the creek behind her office, and the "patient forms" page which allows patients to print out high quality office forms from the site.
 Patients fill them out in the comfort of their own homes, thereby saving time in the office.

 Clover Park Technical College